 The Conservation Halton Awards recognize environmental heroes in our watershed who have worked hard to protect, preserve, or enhance our environment.

 The 2016 Conservation Halton Awards will be held in the evening on Tuesday, November 15 at the Milton Centre for the Arts.
-Nominations are now open and will close Friday, October 7, 2016 at midnight.
+Nominations closed on Tuesday, October 11, 2016 at midnight.

 Conservation Halton Awards

 Every year, Conservation Halton recognizes people and organizations who have made significant contributions to conservation in the Halton watershed.
 Nominees have included such groups as teacher associations and federations, scout and guide organizations, naturalist clubs, corporations, government agencies and private landowners.

 - Citizen Award - Presented to a citizen who has made a significant effort to improve the natural environment in the Halton Watershed